nklein2023/Klein--CIS-1051-FInal-Project/preposal.md

 I will possibly create a GUI for a classic video game (i.e. pong, pac man).

 Other game ideas:
-  Card game using the random module
-  Maze game using a turtle
-  Use pygame functions to make it easier to code a game and add graphics
+  Card game using the random module, Maze game using a turtle, Use pygame functions to make it easier to code a game and add graphics

 ## If you plan to collaborate with one or two classmates, what are their names?
 N/A